A Rank-Based Reward between a Principal and a Field of Agents: Application to Energy Savings: Numerical resolution in the non-uniform heterogeneous case

-For a given $N\in\N$, we denote by $\Sigma_N$ a range of rank values such that $\Sigma_N := \{0 = \eta_1 < \eta_2 < \hdots < \eta_N = 1\}$.
-Let $M\in\R_+$, then we define the class of bounded piecewise linear rewards adapted to $\Sigma_N$ as The reward function obtained as a linear interpolation of a non-increasing vector $b$ is denoted by $R_M^N(b)$.
-For this special class of reward, the computation of some integrals can be simplified.
+\paragraph{Restriction to bounded piecewise linear rewards} As detailed in section~\ref{subsec::heterogeneous_pop}, solving analytically the non-uniform heterogeneous case is much harder due to the coupling constraint that imposes a common reward function across the sub-populations.
+Therefore, we develop a numerical algorithm to compute the best \textit{decreasing bounded piecewise linear} reward for the original problem~\eqref{eq::master_problem}, which is a novel approach in the context of mean-field principal-agent ranking games.
+To this end, for a given $N\in\N$, we denote by $\Sigma_N$ the uniform discretization of the interval $[0,1]$ by $N$ points, such that $\Sigma_N := \{0 = \eta_1 < \eta_2 < \hdots < \eta_N = 1\}$.
+Let $M\in\R_+$, then we define the class of bounded piecewise linear rewards adapted to $\Sigma_N$ as The reward function obtained as a linear interpolation of a non-increasing vector $b$ is denoted by $\hat{\beta}[b]$.
+For this special class of rewards, the computation of some integrals can be simplified.
 The integral that appears in the equilibrium characterization~\eqref{eq:q_nu} becomes